falcucci/release-me/README.md

 ### What is it? :bulb:

-It's just useful scripts to make our work when we talk about changelogs, releases and build automation like `APK's` generation and sending it into `google drive'`s folders.
+It's just useful scripts to make our work when we talk about changelogs, releases and build automation like `APK's` generation and send it into `google drive'`s folders.
 It also could be a `gist` but obviously I want to put other scripts related of it as I need here.

 ## Requirements